pudly/schmopera-hugo/content/articles/lyric-opera-kicks-off-a-starry-season-at-millennium-park.md

 ---
-title: Lyric Opera kicks off a starry season at Millennium Park
+title: "Lyric Opera kicks off a starry season at Millennium Park"
 ---

 While the [Lyric Opera of Chicago](/scene/companies/lyric-opera-of-chicago/)'s official opening night is still a month away, Chicagoans got a substantial teaser this month at the annual Stars of the Lyric at Millennium Park.
 Two Chicago-based Schmopera contributors were on hand for the event - below they share their favorite moments from the evening and what they’re looking forward to most this season!